 Sally the Sea Lion enjoys a game of hide and seek with her best friend Ryan.

 Sally can’t see Ryan – can you see him?

 Sally’s story is full of sound play with ‘s’ and ‘r’ sounds.

 The beach is the perfect setting for a scavenger hunt for shells, pebbles and seaweed.
 A sand pit or tray can work well too.

 Talk about the seaweed – compare and contrast the different colours, smells and textures.
 Can you find seaweed that pops?

 Sea shells come in all sorts of shapes and sizes.
 Put a shell to your ear and what can you hear?

 Rock pools are fascinating to explore as well as a novel location for reading!

-Clarabelle’s Scarf is set on her cliff top farm.
+Clarabelle’s Scarf story is set on her cliff top farm.

-Enjoy our free activities and resources to help you get chatting about the sea.
+Enjoy our free activities and resources to help you get chatting about the beach and ocean.
 By developing children’s vocabulary and raising their awareness of individual speech sounds you are developing key skills that will support their reading and spelling.